brilliantlabsAR/docs/micropython/micropython.md

 | Members | Description |
 |:--------|:------------|
-| `callback(pad,callback)`&nbsp;**function** | Attaches a callback handler to one or both of the touch pads.
-If `pad` is given as `touch.BOTH`, a single callback will be used to capture both touch events.
-Otherwise `touch.A` or `touch.B` can be used to assign separate callback functions if desired. `callback` should be a predefined function taking one argument.
+| `callback(pad,callback)`&nbsp;**function** | Attaches a callback handler to one, both or either of the touch pads.
+If `pad` is given as `'BOTH'`, then both pads must be touched to trigger the callback.
+If `pad` is given as `'EITHER'`, then touching either of the pads will trigger the callback.
+Otherwise `'A'` or `'B'` can be used to assign separate callback functions to each pad individually. `callback` should be a predefined function taking one argument.
 This argument will equal the pad which triggered the callback.
-To unassign a callback, issue `touch.callback()` with `None` in the `callback` argument.
-To view the currently assigned callback, issue `touch.callback()` without the `callback` argument.
+To unassign a callback, issue `callback(pad, None)`.
+To view the currently assigned callback for a particular pad, issue `callback(pad)` without the second argument.
 | `state(pad)` **function**                  | Returns the current touch state of the touch pads.
 If `pad` is not specified, either `'A'`, `'B'`, `'BOTH'` or `None` will be returned depending on which pads are currently touched.
 If `pad` is specified, then `True` or `False` will be returned for the touch state of that pad.
 | `A` **constant**                           | String constant which represents Pad A.
 | `B` **constant**                           | String constant which represents Pad B.
 | `BOTH` **constant**                        | String constant which represents both pads.
+| `EITHER` **constant**                      | String constant which represents either pads.

 #### Example
 {: .no_toc }